naman03malhotra/my-portfolio-design/README.md

 ### Dependencies

-Senti uses a number of open source projects to work properly:
+letsconnect.co uses a number of open source projects to work properly:
 - Any Server of your choice.
 - Node(V 5.9.1) and NPM(v3.7.3) to build dependencies.
 - [Browserify](http://browserify.org/) - Lets you require('modules') in the browser by bundling up all of your dependencies.